Version: v1.2.10

 Port 80 used only for convenient redirects as most popular default web port for each domain

-For these purposes it was discovered also 443 port as default for xmpp connections to tigase, but with difference to use TCP traffic instead of HTTP
+For these purposes it was discovered also 443 port as default for xmpp connections to XMPP-server, but with difference to use TCP traffic instead of HTTP

 Summarize it we need to have open 443 port on firewall as a minimum requirement.
 Port 80 also is recommended to open as it might confusing users and reduce usability